|» Home » Uniquely NYC|

 This unusual way to celebrate was inspired by the stock ticker – a machine of the late 19th-early 20th centuries that tracked financial data over telegraph lines and stamped it on strips called ticker tape.
 When Wall Street realized that throwing these ribbons of paper out of the window was a fun way to celebrate, a tradition was born.

-In decades to follow ticker-tape parades celebrated Albert Einstein in 1921 – the only scientist ever honored by the parade; the U.S. Olympic team in 1924; Charles Lindberg in 1927; V-J Day in 1945, prompting the most lavish ticker–tape parade; and many others.
+In the decades that followed, ticker-tape parades celebrated Albert Einstein in 1921 – the only scientist ever honored by the parade; the U.S. Olympic team in 1924; Charles Lindberg in 1927; V-J Day in 1945, prompting the most lavish ticker–tape parade; and many others.

-By the late 1960s, the stock exchange upgraded its electronic boards and ticker tape became obsolete.
-The parades dwindled and the 1970s and 1980s only saw a handful.
+By the late 1960s, the stock exchange upgraded its electronic boards and ticker tape had became obsolete.
+Parades dwindled substantially and during the 1970s and 1980s, NYC only saw a handful.
 There was a brief resurgence in 1990s, highlighted by the 1998 honor of John Glenn, the oldest person to go into space at 77.
 There have been 4 parades this decade - for the Giants after they won Superbowls in 2008 and 2011 seasons and for the Yankees to celebrate their World Series victory in 2000 and 2009.